 Hong Kong is awesome because English is everywhere!
-We didn’t need translators to speak to people or read menus, so that was a nice little break from China.
+We didn’t need translators to speak to people or read menus, so that was a nice little break from Chinese mainland.
 There are Seven Elevens and Starbucks everywhere, and grocery stores with Western food (CHEESE AND AMERICAN SNACKS AND BAGELS)

 Hong Kong was a little expensive, especially to buy those foreign imported things or drink Starbucks or eat at a Western restaurant.
 We spent a lot of money at a Mexican restaurant but it was so worth it because we can’t find that in Hengyang.